chrisdiana/cdmedia.github.io/_posts/2014-11-14-moving-a-wordpress-site-to-production.md

 comments: true
 tags: wordpress
 ---
+A few tips on moving a Wordpress site to a production environment

 1. Copy all files over to subfolder on production server
 2. Install WP-Migrate-DB plugin on site you are moving and set the new URL and root folder directory